President Curtis (Rick and Morty character)

-President Andre Curtis, originally simply referred to as The President, is a recurring fictional character in the American animated television series Rick and Morty.
+President Andre Curtis, originally simply referred to as The President, is a recurring fictional character in the American animated television series Rick and Morty and the titular main protagonist of the spin-off series President Curtis.
 He is voiced by Keith David and was created by Wes Archer and Tom Kauffman.
 The character was initially unnamed and based on then-sitting Presidents of the United States Barack Obama and Donald Trump in his first two appearances before being given the surname Curtis in the fifth season.

 Curtis shares a love–hate relationship with Rick Sanchez, often alternating between calling upon him and his grandson Morty Smith to protect America from various threats, to attempting to have him arrested or killed.
 In "Edge of Tomorty: Rick Die Rickpeat", an alternate reality version of the President's name is stated to be M. Romney (in reference to Mitt Romney) while in all of his later appearances, his name is revealed as Andre Curtis.
 Known for his abrasive, pompous personality and humorous incompetence, the character has received a positive critical reception.

 In December 2022, President Curtis was added as a playable character in the role-playing video game Pocket Mortys.

-On July 25, 2025, a self-titled spin-off series focusing on President Curtis was announced at San Diego Comic-Con.
+On July 25, 2025, a self-titled spin-off series focusing on President Curtis was announced at San Diego Comic-Con and premiered in July 2026.